 - Performance improvements.

-Please note that MultiPlace.jsx does NOT place the PDF pages onto an existing InDesign document.
+Please note that PDFMultiPlace.jsx does NOT place the PDF pages onto an existing InDesign document.
 There are quite a number of additional considerations when doing PDF multi-Place onto an existing doc: scaling, positioning, rotating, layer management, integration with printer marks, integration with a slug feature, and so on.
-Maybe I will tackle it some day.
+Maybe I will tackle this project some day.
+Or maybe not.